Record Touch Instruments in GarageBand for iPad

 Delete all but the currently selected take: Tap the take you want to keep, then tap Delete Unused Takes.

 Prevent a recording from being interrupted

 While you are recording a Touch Instrument, it is possible that audio events from other applications on your iPad can interrupt the recording.
-Take the following steps to minimise the possibility of interruption from competing audio events:
+Take the following steps to minimize the possibility of interruption from competing audio events:

 Open the Settings app, and ensure that Airplane Mode is turned on.

 Make sure there are no alarms scheduled for the time you plan to record in the Calendar app or any other app (including third-party apps).